 Role: Teaching Assistant

-Contract type: Part Time, 35.5 hours a week, term time only
+Contract: Part Time, 33.75 hours a week, term time only

-Swindon Academy are looking for an ambitious and hard-working individual to join a busy team within secondary phase.
+Swindon Academy are looking for an ambitious and hard-working individual to join a busy team.
 The purpose of the role is to work in partnership with class teachers to support learning in line with the national curriculum, codes of practice and academy policies and procedures.
 You will also provide small group interventions using specific programmes as directed.

 The main duties will involve: